 There is funding available through the Arts and Humanities Research Council Awards.

 TECHNE Doctoral Training Partnership

 This is the application process for TECHNE Doctoral Training Partnerships

-- Contact the Director of Graduate Studies or/and potential supervisor in the History Department to discuss your research proposal, the supervision that may be available, and whether you might be considered a suitable candidate for a TECHNE award.
+- Contact the Recruitment Lead or/and potential supervisor in the History Department to discuss your research proposal, the supervision that may be available, and whether you might be considered a suitable candidate for a TECHNE award.

-- If you are deemed a suitable candidate for a TECHNE award, you must submit BOTH a word version of the TECHNE application form AND a College Application form by the departmental deadline of 14 January 2019 12:00 pm.
-The TECHNE application form along with two references should be sent by email to Paul Jones, Postgraduate Administrator at the Department.
+- If you are deemed a suitable candidate for a TECHNE award, you must submit BOTH a word version of the TECHNE application form AND a College Application form by the departmental deadline of 13 January 2020 12:00 pm.
+The TECHNE application form along with two references should be sent by email to the Recruitment Lead or proposed supervisor.
 The College Application form should be submitted online via Royal Holloway Direct.

 For further information, please refer to the Royal Holloway AHRC webpage